 With Memorial Day Weekend upon us, car dealerships are advertising huge sales in honor of the much anticipated holiday.
 If this is your first car or you haven’t replaced your old one in a while, you may not be aware of the necessary documents and safety tips.
-Before going off on a long distance trip with your new car, there a couple of things you must do to prepare the vehicle.
+Before going off on a long-distance trip with your new car, there are a couple of things you must do to prepare the vehicle.

 Unless you have had the same make and model before, you should always at least look over the differences from your previous vehicle.
-Understanding the safety features, gadgets and different options will help you take advantage of what your vehicle has to offer while staying safe.
+Understanding the safety features, gadgets, and different options will help you take advantage of what your vehicle has to offer while staying safe.
 Knowing the ins and outs of your vehicle can prove to be very beneficial.

 Maryland requires that all vehicles be registered with the Motor Vehicle Administration (MVA) to drive legally on Maryland roads.
-If you are buying a new car and you previous car was registered in Maryland, then your dealership will most likely submit the registration for you.
+If you are buying a new car and your previous car was registered in Maryland, then your dealership will most likely submit the registration for you.
 Are you moving to Maryland or have not had a vehicle registered in Maryland before?
 You will have to visit your local MVA branch office to start the registration process.
 Each scenario is different depending on who or where you got your vehicle.
 Make sure to check the MVA website HERE.